-Dance fever comes to the V&A this winter as Royal Academy of Dance celebrates 100 years
+Dance fever comes to the V&A as Royal Academy of Dance celebrates 100 years

-Just as Strictly fever comes pirouetting in to our living rooms to guide millions of TV viewers through what is shaping up to be a long winter, the V&A’s first major exhibition in its recently re-opened Theatre and Performance galleries is a welcome exploration of dance heritage in association with the Royal Academy of Dance (RAD).
+Just as Strictly fever came pirouetting in to our living rooms to guide millions of TV viewers through what was a very long winter, the V&A’s first major exhibition in its recently re-opened Theatre and Performance galleries is a welcome exploration of dance heritage in association with the Royal Academy of Dance (RAD).

-Over 60 original objects and over 80 archival images – many of which have not been displayed before – are promised to take visitors “behind the curtain and into the dance studio” of one of the world’s most renowned dance education organisations as it celebrates its centenary year.
+Over 60 original objects and over 80 archival images – many of which have not been displayed before – promise to take visitors “behind the curtain and into the dance studio” of one of the world’s most renowned dance education organisations as it celebrates its centenary year.

 more like this

 Established in 1920 to improve standards and re-invigorate dance training, the Academy helps and encourages its teachers to perfect their teaching skills and pass on this knowledge to their students.

 RAD has seen the likes of Margot Fontayne, Rudolf Nureyev and current director and ex Strictly judge, Dame Darcy Bussell, pass through its ranks, and the exhibition, which is the largest display by the RAD in its 100-year history, celebrates its centenary by telling its story; how the organisation shaped the future of dance training and how it continues to bring the joy of dance to the lives of people across the world – even in the face of a global pandemic.